cbsd/cbsd.io/docs/cbsd/tutorials/bhyve-isc-dhcpd.md

 % cp -a ~cbsd/share/jail-system-default /root/share
 ```

 Perhaps, the script that adds records to dhcpd.conf is quite versatile and we do not need to copy it to each created environment.
 We will dispense with symbolic links that will point to it.
-To do this, go to the master_prestart.d directory, template and specify ln to the source script:
+To do this, go to the **master_prestart.d** directory, template and specify [ln](http://man.freebsd.org/pkg/1)to the source script:

 ```
 % cd /root/share/jail-system-default/master_prestart.d